 El Carmen de Viboral is a tiny city of about 50,000 people an hour east of Medellin.
 It is known for its colorful, floral ceramics.
 The town is full of pottery shops and workshops making it a perfect day trip to learn about Colombian ceramics and to pick up some bargain souvenirs.

 Founded in 1787, ceramics had been the major industry of the city since 1898.
-In fact ceramic plates and pieces decorate the town.
-At 800 meters above sea level, the town is nice and cool with a beautiful main square lined with large, sidewalk cafes.
+In fact ceramic plates and broken ceramic pieces are used to decorate the town.
+At 800 meters above sea level, it’s nice and cool with a beautiful main square lined with large, sidewalk cafes.

 The Casa del Cultura hosts an interesting museum looking at the history of the ceramic industry – from the crockery making process to the typical styles of hand painting.
 The ceramic production of El Carmen focuses primarily on plates, cups, kitchen utensils, washbasins, vases and statues.
 Everything is painted by hand using a bouquet of colors.
 No two pieces are exactly the same.